Fran Folnegović: Party of Rights

 Ante Starčević was the founder of the Party of Rights.

 Folnegović was first elected a member of the Sabor of the Kingdom of Croatia-Slavonia in 1875.
 He ran in the district of Sesvete as a Party of Rights candidate endorsed by the party founder Ante Starčević.
 Following the elections, Folnegović was the sole Party of Rights member of the parliament.
 He was reelected in 1878, 1881, and 1884 in the Senj district.
 He was reelected to the Sabor two more times.
 Once in 1889 in Švarča district (near Karlovac) and once more in 1892 Sisak respectively.

-In 1878, Folnegović prompted the Ante Starčević to return to politics and the helm of the Party of Rights after a seven-year hiatus.
+In 1878, Folnegović prompted Ante Starčević to return to politics and the helm of the Party of Rights after a seven-year hiatus.
 Namely, Ante Starčević retired in 1871 after failure of the Rakovica revolt led by Eugen Kvaternik.
 In late 1880s and early 1890s, factions began to form within the party centered on Folnegović and Josip Frank.
 Some prominent party figures such as the head of the Club of the Party of Rights Baron Juraj Rukavina Vidovgradski and party leader's nephew David Starčević, criticised both Folnegović and Frank for their willingness to pursue political objectives through various compromises and departure from the struggle for an independent Croatian state.
 Specifically, both claimed that partial Croatian statehood within Austria-Hungary would be an acceptable political objective.
-In that respect their Folnegović's and Frank's positions differed from political views held by Ante Starčević expressed before the Rakovica revolt.
+In that respect Folnegović's and Frank's positions differed from political views held by Ante Starčević expressed before the Rakovica revolt.
 In the course of unsuccessful negotiations on potential merger of the Party of Rights and the Independent People's Party, and adoption of the two parties' common political programme in 1894, views held by Folnegović and Frank diverged considerably.
 Folnegović supported the idea of the merger and accepted some elements of Yugoslavism as political goals.
 Frank rejected Yugoslavism entirely and would only approve of the merger if the Party of Rights leadership were to dominate the new party.
 The conflict between the two factions was often mediated by Ante Trumbić as a prominent member of the Party of Rights Dalmatian chapter.

 The rivalry between Folnegović and Frank deepened as both saw themselves as a potential successor to Ante Starčević.
 While Folnegović had the support of most of the party leading figures and was the longest-serving member of the Sabor in the party, Frank hoped to gain advantage through a closer relationship with Ante Starčević.
 In that respect, Frank became particularly engaged with construction of the Starčevićev dom building in Zagreb, hoping to curry favour with the party founder.